 One social media that you can see profile views is Linkedin, this is primarily because it is more of a networking and business based social media so seeing potential employers on employees who are browsing your content is likely a benefit to the vast majority of users.

-In conclusion you cannot directly see who has viewed your profile in the form of a list of recent visits.
-You can tell who is interacting with your profile however via likes and comments on any posts you do.
+In conclusion, you cannot directly see who has viewed your profile in the form of a list of recent visits.

 For businesses there is a little more functionality in the form of Facebook insights which are a way of tracking not specific users but the general characteristics of your visitors to aid with marketing primarily.
-Your insights showing you primarily attract people in their mid 30’s?
-Time to aim marketing towards them and speak to your main customers directly!
+So, there is a little more insight in a Facebook business account, but you still can’t directly see who has viewed a profile.